This is a fantastic budget-range to optimise, and your extra effort will pay off surprisingly well.

 When only the best will do.
 If you’re working with an uncapped budget or optimising diamond size isn’t your #1 goal, the thrill of owning one of the highest quality diamonds on the planet can be appealing.
 With a budget of around R70 000, I think these are an overkill, and you’ll be well below the 1,00ct mark.

 These diamonds are still very white and all round well beyond average.
 In a controlled, clinical environment where you can view one of these right next to a “D” or “E” colour, you might see a slight difference in colour, but once you’re out and about these are pretty much indistinguishable from the High-End spectrum unless you have a very, very well trained eye.
 This range is worth considering.

 Value Diamonds *Recommended*

 This bracket is our best seller, with a small lead over Premium.
-If you’re out to maximize size without having an obviously non-white diamond with visible inclusions this is a great range to consider.
-My run of the mill recommendation is always the H-I-J color range.
+If you’re out to maximise size without having an obviously non-white diamond with visible inclusions this is a great range to consider.
+My run of the mill recommendation is always the H-I-J colour range.
 You'll probably hit the 1,00ct mark.

 How Low Can You Go?

 These are our lowest recommended specifications before a diamond just loses its appeal.
 These specifications are on the edge.
 Ensuring that you've a properly certified diamond is of paramount importance.
 If the diamond is over-graded you might be venturing into the No-Go-Zone.